 Host-pathogen interaction theme lead, Manchester Fungal Infection Group (MFIG)

-PGT Unit Lead: Host-pathogen interaction lecture unit & Research project II (MRes Infection Biology)
+PGT Unit Lead: Host-pathogen interaction lecture unit & Research project II (MSc Infection Biology)

 Margherita Bertuzzi is a molecular microbiologist specialising in fungal infection biology, whose research focuses on the antifungal phagocytic activities of the respiratory epithelium in health and disease.

-With a major emphasis on pH-mediated signalling, her research has focused upon the way in which extracellular cues shape fungal tissue invasion and pathogenicity in mammalian hosts and more recently on.
+With a major emphasis on pH-mediated signalling, her research has focused upon the way in which extracellular cues shape fungal tissue invasion and pathogenicity in mammalian hosts.
 During her PhD at Imperial College London (2007-2011), she developed the first, and only, protein-protein interaction toolkit for the major mould pathogen of human lungs Aspergillus fumigatus, demonstrating that a non-redundant pH sensor initiates pH signalling, which is critical for pathogenicity.
 This work [Bertuzzi & Bignell, Fungal Biology Reviews, 2011] has fuelled the exploration of fungal pH signalling as a drug target.

 As a Postdoctoral Scientist at Imperial College London first (2011-2014) and then at the University of Manchester (2014-2017), she developed the first genetically-encoded biosensors of calcium signalling in A. fumigatus [Muñoz* & Bertuzzi*, et al., PloS one, 2015], which will facilitate discovery of new antifungal drugs.
 Furthermore, she demonstrated that A. fumigatus alkaline and calcium signalling, both critical for pathogenicity, have evolved to function independently, having important implications for antifungal drug discovery [Loss* & Bertuzzi*, et al., Molecular microbiology, 2017].
 Also, she demonstrated that fungal invasion of the mammalian lung is genetically regulated [Bertuzzi*, et al., PLoS pathogens, 2014] and that uptake of fungal spores by the respiratory epithelium is one of the earliest events in the host-pathogen interaction.